Digital audio workstation: Software

 Perhaps the most significant feature available from a DAW that is not available in analog recording is the ability to undo a previous action, using a command similar to that of the undo function in word processing software.
 Undo makes it much easier to avoid accidentally permanently erasing or recording over a previous recording.
 If a mistake or unwanted change is made, the undo command is used to conveniently revert the changed data to a previous state.
 Cut, Copy, Paste, and Undo are familiar and common computer commands and they are usually available in DAWs in some form.
 More common functions include the modifications of several factors concerning a sound.
 These include wave shape, pitch, tempo, and filtering.

-Commonly DAWs feature some form of mix automation using procedural line segment-based or curve-based interactive graphs.
+Commonly, DAWs feature some form of mix automation using procedural line segment-based or curve-based interactive graphs.
 The lines and curves of the automation graph are joined by or comprise adjustable points.
 By creating and adjusting multiple points along a waveform or control events, the user can specify parameters of the output over time (e.g., volume or pan).
 Automation data may also be directly derived from human gestures recorded by a control surface or MIDI controller.

 MIDI recording, editing, and playback is increasingly incorporated into modern DAWs of all types, as is synchronization with other audio or video tools.

 There are many free and open-source software programs that perform DAW functions.
 These are designed to run on a variety of operating systems and are usually developed non-commercially.
+Some of these include Ardour and LMMS.

-Jim Miller was the star of the NAMM show in 1983 presenting his Personal Composer running under MS DOS 2.0 including a MIDI sequencer, synth editor (such as Yamaha's DX7), universal librarians and a score editor.
+Personal Composer, created by Jim Miller for Yamaha, was the star of the NAMM Show in 1983.
+Personal Composer runs under MS DOS 2.0 and includes a MIDI sequencer, synth editor (such as Yamaha's DX7), universal librarians and a score editor.
 The software was later released as Personal Composer System/2 (1988).

-In 1996, Steinberg introduced a revamped Cubase (which was originally launched in 1989 as a MIDI sequencing software for the Atari ST computer, later developed for Mac and Windows PC platforms, but had no audio capabilities until 1993's Cubase Audio) which could record and play back up to 32 tracks of digital audio on an Apple Macintosh without the need of any external DSP hardware.
+In 1996, Steinberg introduced a revamped Cubase (which was originally launched in 1989 as a MIDI sequencer for the Atari ST computer, later developed for Mac and Windows PC platforms, but had no audio capabilities until 1993's Cubase Audio) which could record and play back up to 32 tracks of digital audio on an Apple Macintosh without the need of any external DSP hardware.
 Cubase not only modeled a tape-like interface for recording and editing, but, in addition, using VST also developed by Steinberg, modeled the entire mixing desk and effects rack common in analog studios.
 This revolutionized the DAW world, both in features and price tag, and was quickly imitated by most other contemporary DAW systems.